Harry Hood has not been seen in 1 Phish shows.

 Historian: Phillip Zerbo (pzerbo)

-Far more incredible was the night of 8/17/97 at The Great Went toward the end of an amazing second set.
-Fans’ spirits were already in the skies, as the band had introduced the now-legendary art-sculpture and its vision as a true artistic collaboration between the band and fans.
-The fans reciprocated during the awesome “Harry” with an indescribable shower of glowsticks.
-Earlier on that tour at The Gorge (8/2/97), Trey had Chris Kuroda turn off the stage lights during “Harry” in order for everyone to enjoy the jam in the beautiful, unadorned, natural surroundings.
+The Red Rocks “Hood” on 8/6/96 gave birth to the crowd response of “Hood!” following the band’s shoults of “Harry!”
+The “Hood” response was inspired by fliers detailing audience participation activities for the crowd to engage in during particular songs, and has become a fixture in the song to this day.
+More incredible was the night of 8/17/97 at The Great Went.
+Toward the end of an epic second set, the band had introduced the now-legendary art-sculpture and its vision as a true artistic collaboration between the band and fans.
+The fans reciprocated during the “Hood” jam with an indescribable shower of glowsticks.
+At The Gorge on 8/2/97, Trey had Chris Kuroda turn off the stage lights during “Harry” so everyone could enjoy the jam in the beautiful, unadorned, natural surroundings.
 This was repeated on 8/17/97, but then the unexpected happened.
 A few fans began to toss their glowrings and glowsticks around, creating beautiful colored arcs of glowing light that danced above the crowd.
-More fans began to take notice of this and followed suit, until there were so many glow things flying around the crowd that the air above peoples’ heads looked like the Northern Lights.
-Hundreds of phosphorescent streams flowed and fluttered through the air, many landing on stage.
-The band was noticeably energized by the display, and played ecstatically as they watched the colored light fly all around them.
-As the crowd went wild, the band went wilder, playing a majestic “Harry,” inspired directly by the crowd’s cascades of color, to close an already historic set.
-In The Phish Book, Trey remarked that he almost “lost it” during this jam.
-Though fans attempted to recreate the magic that occurred that night in the north Maine woods – the tossing of glowsticks became a regular (and controversial) practice at subsequent shows – this night will remain special to all who were there to witness that miraculous phenomenon.
+More fans followed suit, until there were so many glow things flying around the crowd that the air looked like the Northern Lights.
+The tossing of glowsticks became a regular – and controversial – practice at subsequent shows, but this night remains special to all who attended.

-Indeed, many fans felt that after The Great Went and up to the band’s hiatus, “Harry” suffered from a mid-life crisis of sorts.
-The virtual certainty of a glowstick “display” seemed to place limits on the spontaneity of the song’s jam segment, to the point where renditions of the song would sometimes seem perfunctory and rote.
-While certainly taking on a different – perhaps muted – character from the more excitable versions of years past, nevertheless many interesting and notable versions exist from this period: 11/22/97 (follows a strong “Mike’s Groove” show opener); 12/13/97 (in a fun but perhaps short-sighted twist, Trey started throwing glowsticks back at the audience); 10/17/98 (acoustic, with Neil Young, jamming into a haunting rendition of Neil’s “Helpless”); 12/31/98 (throbbing digital-loop intro); 7/18/99 (with fireworks); 12/11/99 (a rare show-opening appearance); 12/30/99 (Bliss City); 12/31/99 (an early-morning fake-out drum intro abandoned in favor of “2001”); 6/22/00 (highly irregular version book-ending “Dog Faced Boy” with fiddles, mandolins, and banjos); and 9/9/00 (with Michael Ray).
+After The Great Went and up to the band’s hiatus, “Harry” suffered from a mid-life crisis of sorts, taking on on a different, muted character from the more excitable versions of years past.
+Nevertheless, many notable versions exist from this period: 11/22/97 Hampton (follows a strong “Mike’s Groove” show opener); 12/13/97 Albany (in a fun but short-sighted twist, Trey started throwing glowsticks back at the audience); 10/17/98 Bridge School (acoustic, with Neil Young); 12/31/98 MSG (throbbing digital-loop intro); 12/11/99 Spectrum (a rare show-opening appearance); 6/22/00 (highly irregular version with fiddles, mandolins, and banjos); and 9/9/00 (with Michael Ray).

-Albums: A Live One, Hampton Comes Alive, Colorado '88, Vegas 96, At the Roxy, Live Phish 02, Live Phish 09, Live Phish 17, Walnut Creek, Coral Sky, Hampton/Winston-Salem '97, The Clifford Ball, Ventura
+Albums: A Live One, Vegas 96, At the Roxy, Hampton Comes Alive, Live Phish 02, Live Phish 09, Live Phish 17, Walnut Creek, Colorado '88, Coral Sky, Hampton/Winston-Salem '97, Ventura, The Clifford Ball